ZhiweiFan94/ML-Physics-and-Beyond/PINNs/README.md

 5. **Evaluate the Model:**
    After training, evaluate the performance of the PINN by comparing its predictions with known solutions or additional test data.
 Assess the accuracy and physical consistency of the results.

+Here, we factorize the real and imaginary parts of the LLE by  $\psi=u+i\cdot v, then the original model can be written in terms of the real and imaginary parts accordingly:

 ### Advantages of PINNs

 - **Reduced Data Dependency:**